karlyndiary/New-York-AirBnB-Dashboard/README.md

 - Availability in each neighbourhood on Dec 25th

-The horizontal chart shows us the many neighbourhoods that are available to book on December 25th.
-The top most neighbourhood is the University District with 69 airbnb's that can be booked for Christmas.
-Few of the many neighbourhoods that have very less airbnb's and are available to book are Roxhill and Harbour Island.
+The horizontal chart displays the availability of Airbnb listings in various neighborhoods on December 25th.
+The University District stands out as the neighborhood with the highest number of available listings, totaling 69 for Christmas bookings.
+On the other hand, neighborhoods like Roxhill and Harbour Island have considerably fewer Airbnb listings available for booking on that date, indicating limited availability in these areas.

 - Average Price for 2022